King County Northeast Recycling & Transfer Station

 Proposed Woodinville Site

-One potential site proposed by King County is located within the city of Woodinville at 16111 Woodinville-Redmond Road in the south Valley Industrial District (about halfway between downtown and the Tourist District).
-This site is currently home to Winsome Trading, Inc., a woman-owned furniture manufacturing business that employs 140 people and has called Woodinville home for over 40 years.
+One site proposed by King County is a cluster of parcels located within the City of Woodinville along the 15000 block of Woodinville-Redmond Road in the south Valley Industrial District (about halfway between Downtown and the Tourist District).
+This site is currently home to several longtime local businesses and known critical areas.

-This site, while centrally located within the service area and suitable in size, shape, and terrain, poses several challenges of disproportionate impact to Woodinville residents and businesses.
+This site, located to the far North of the service area and of suitable size and shape, poses several challenges of disproportionate impact to Woodinville residents and businesses.

 Challenge 1: Traffic Impact